andres-erbsen/dename-writeup/dename.md

 of authenticating information to each other.
 This approach is tedious and prone to human error, especially if the users are not online at the same time[@Johnny1999][@Johnny2008][@arsTechnicaGGreenwaldPGP].
-While better ways to maintain an user directory exist (for example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than what is achieved through careful manual key exchange.
+While better ways to maintain a directory of users' public keys exist (for example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than what is achieved through careful manual key exchange.

 In essence, `dename` works by having a group of predetermined but